 TRUTH #1: You should NOT try to burn more than 500 calories in a day when attempting to lose weight.
 Do you even know how many calories your body needs just to make it through the day?
-If you do this, you will be burning a combination of muscle and fat, not only the fat!
-I’ll say that a second time, because it bears repeating… Not only the fat.
+If you do this, you will be burning a combination of muscle and fat, not only fat!
+I’ll say that a second time because it bears repeating: Not only the fat.
 The process of burning fat is a slower process.
 You can’t rush it any more than the construction of a new home.
-High calorie burning exercises were designed to increase athletic performance, and you must eat more calories on an exercise day.
+High-calorie burning exercises were designed to increase athletic performance, and you must eat more calories on an exercise day.
 This, in itself, should tell you that there’s something wrong with this solution.